bam-walkthroughs/angular-decoupled-db/README.md

 					}),

         knex('users').insert({
-					userName: 'bradford',
+					userName: 'russell',
 					password: '$2a$08$3IzKZNj/Fwr4EvAQwg0e7.UHpfsqobTJWGNcVNUKRgYYW.S49kzrC'
 					}),

         knex('users').insert({
 				 	userName: 'west',
 				 	password : '$2a$08$Ke4xLA90Sxr3gB.tYeOej.HQDpCKNdMe6PB8Gg/L3l17YU3yhwCAW'
 				 	})
       ]);
     });
 };

 ```

+	- As you can see above we are seeding a userName and hashed password for each user.
+The first row of the table (the incrementing ID) will be auto-filled when seeding.

-(7) To create the final seed file, in terminal, `knex seed:make 2_seed_list`
+(21) To create the final seed file, in the terminal enter `knex seed:make 02_seed_list`

-(7.1) Go into newly created seed file and set up seed data for items that will be inside of user's to-do lists.
+(21.1) Go into the newly created seed file and set up seed data for items that will be inside of each user's to-do lists.

 ```
 exports.seed = function(knex, Promise) {